The Clear

 At first Susie just glared at me in amazement.

-Then she said, "Rick, are you out of your
+Then she screamed through the tissue, "Rick, are you out of your

 F____G mind?
 Do you have eyes?
 I'm